EternityForest/hardlinep2p/DrayerDBSpec.md

 ## Payload protocol
 The payload is a JSON object that can have the following keys.

-When we get a NEW record, we send it to all other peers.
-However, if we and a peer ar using the same physical DB, the record will never be new, because they would have put it in the shared DB before sending.
+If we and a peer ar using the same physical DB, we may never get "get records" to send, because they would have put it in the shared DB before sending.

-Implementions must detect this, and always forward all records arriving from our own nodeID to other nodes, as we explicitly support multiple nodes sharing one sqlite database while using the protocol for IPC
+Implementions must detect this, and always trigger flushes for all all records arriving from our own nodeID to other nodes, as we explicitly support multiple nodes sharing one sqlite database while using the protocol for IPC.

+A flush is when you send every peer note all the records newer than hte last one you have sent them.

+The "clock" starts from their first request, we don't send any records older than that, EXCEPT that we must always send all new records(And all records we just got told about by peers sharing our same DB file!, because those peers likely don't share the same set of other peers as us!).

+The reason for this is that when sharing a DB file the usual mechanism of requesting records newer than the last message breaks down.
+We do not want to keep track of records sent to ourself every time, this would waste disk activity!!

+So, any time we commit a set of records, or hear about a set, we trigger a flush which sends all peers every record in the DB which is newer than the oldest record in the incoming set.

+Records have to be sent in contiguous blocks or else recordsStartFrom makes no sense!!

+The exception is that we do not have to send a peer any records that originally arrived from that exact peer, for very obvious reasons.

 ### records